 Adding a father to the birth certificate triggers significant legal rights and obligations under Oklahoma law:

-- Custody & Visitation: Establishing paternity via a filed AOP and birth certificate, whether that happens as a result of a Court action or agreement of the parties, has the effect of granting the unmarried mother and biological father equal rights and obligations to the child.
-Basically, granting the unmarried father the same rights he would’ve had if he had been married to the mother when the child was born.
+• Custody & Visitation: Establishing paternity via a filed AOP and birth certificate, whether that happens as a result of a Court action or agreement of the parties, has the effect of granting the unmarried mother and biological father equal rights and obligations to the child.
+Basically, this grants the unmarried father the exact same legal rights he would possess if he were the mother’s husband at the time of the child’s birth.
 However, how those “rights and obligations” exist in practice can be vague without a Court order or agreement between the parties.

 FAQ: Adding a Father to a Birth Certificate